Author: Stuart McCulloch, Cyber Essentials assessor

 Typical MDM functionality includes device enrolment, the ability to control device configuration, protect data, monitor the status and compliance of devices and manage enterprise approved apps across a range of platforms and operating systems, used both within the organisation and remotely.

 For CE it is also a requirement to maintain an inventory of all devices in use by staff, as part of an ongoing asset and lifecycle management strategy.
-This inventory must include details of the make, model and operating system for all corporately provided and personally owned devices used for work purposes, to ensure that all are in support at the time of the application.
+This inventory must include details of the make and operating system for all corporately provided and personally owned devices used for work purposes, to ensure that all are in support at the time of the application.

 Having visibility of and supporting the use of personal and mobile devices, while ensuring that their configuration is both appropriate and up to date, strikes the right balance between flexibility, usability and security.